ieee-uottawa/ieeeuottawa-v2/content/pages/index.md

         titleFr: Obtenez de l'aide pour vos devoirs
         text: >
           Need to study with your friends in a quiet environment to prepare for your midterm?
 Our office is the perfect place for that.
-Plus, you can also seek academic help from our executives during their office hours.
         textFr: >
           Besoin d'étudier avec vos amis dans un environnement calme pour vous préparer pour votre mi-session ?
 Notre bureau est l'endroit idéal pour cela.
-De plus, vous pouvez également demander une aide académique à nos execs pendant leurs heures de bureau.
         actions: []
         styles:
           self: